The Body Donor Programme Frequently Asked Questions

 After anatomical examination has been completed, the University will arrange a simple burial or cremation as indicated by you on your forms.

 The University will meet expenses for the standard burial or cremation mentioned above.
 Arrangements are carried out by our funeral director and the remains are finally placed in the grounds of the Northern Suburbs Crematorium or Macquarie Park Cemetery, unless the donor has specified otherwise on the donor offer form.
 The donor may also request that the ashes be returned to their next-of-kin.

 If the donor requests an alternative crematorium or cemetery (other than Northern Suburbs Crematorium or Macquarie Park Cemetery) the costs cannot be covered by the University and will need to be covered by the donor's family or estate.

-Upon special request the University is able to offer a brief committal service, as a non-denominational service, at the time of cremation (unfortunately, the University is unable to offer a brief non-denominational Chapel service - please be aware that a service at the burial site is not possible as the donor burial grounds are not available for visitation.
+For cremations, upon special request, the University is able to offer a brief non-denominational committal service at the time of cremation.
+For burials, upon special request, the University is able to offer a brief non-denominational Chapel service - please be aware that a service at the burial site is not possible as the donor burial grounds are not available for visitation.
 The University will meet the expenses for this standard service however any extra requirements will need to be covered by the donor's family or estate.

 No. Once the donation is complete, there is normally no contact between the donors family and the programme.
 It is a condition of donation that we do not allow family members or members of the public to view bodies within our programme.